911±¬ÁÏ

 Control

-The 911±¬ÁÏ believes that avoiding pests, diseases and weeds by good practice in cultivation methods, cultivar selection, garden hygiene and encouraging or introducing natural enemies, should be the first line of control.
+The 911±¬ÁÏ believes that avoiding pests, diseases and weeds by good practice in cultivation methods, selection, and encouraging or introducing natural enemies, should be the first line of control.
 If chemical controls are used, they should be used only in a minimal and highly targeted manner.

 Non-chemical control

-• Avoid planting Thuja plicata (particularly seedlings and young plants) in areas where air circulation is poor
+• Avoid planting Thuja plicata (particularly and young plants) in areas where air circulation is poor

 • Remove and dispose of any twigs that are shed as a result of infection by Thuja blight